malkhabir/frontend_recipe/Readme.md

 To understand how a view is used, we are going to take a look at the RecipeGrid View.
 The RecipeGrid View is a panel with Columns, Docked Items  This grid is designed to display and manage recipe data, allowing users to view, add, edit, and delete recipes..
 This grid contains:

-   1. Columns,
+   1. Columns
+      The Columns config contains headers with header written like this:

+    a. text: The header title.
+    b. dataIndex: 'title' given the following json data object {title: "Scrambled Eggs",...}

-   2. Docked Items
+   3. Docked Items
    The grid has a top docked toolbar containing the following items:

      a.
 Add: A button to add a new recipe.
 Clicking this button triggers the 'onAddClick' handler.
      b.
 Edit: A button to edit the selected recipe.
 This button is initially disabled and becomes enabled               when a recipe is selected in the grid.
 Clicking this button triggers the 'onEditClick' handler.
      c.
 Delete: A button to delete the selected recipe.
 This button is initially disabled and becomes enabled           when a recipe is selected in the grid.
 Clicking this button triggers the 'onDeleteClick' handler.

-   3. Listeners (Not visible)
+   5. Listeners (Not visible)
    The grid listens for the 'selectionchange' event and triggers the 'onSelectionChange' handler when the selection of items in the grid changes.

 Note: The handlers for 'onAddClick', 'onEditClick', and 'onDeleteClick', as well as the 'onSelectionChange' handler, are defined in the 'recipegridcontroller' controller.